Broadcast Shocker: CBS Abruptly Cancels Top-Rated Late Show With Stephen Colbert

-Colbert broke the news to the show’s live audience during taping of the Thursday, July 17 show at the Ed Sullivan Theatre in New York City that started late in the afternoon.
+Colbert broke the news to a live audience during taping of the Thursday, July 17 show at the Ed Sullivan Theatre in New York City that started late in the afternoon.

 "I'm not being replaced," Colbert said during the broadcast.
 "This is all just going away."After the audience booed, Colbert replied, "Yeah, I share your feelings."